cnlohr/ws2812esp8266/README.md

 * libisl-dev
 * libcloog-isl-dev
 * libmpc-dev
+* gprof

   amongst others.

 #STEP 0.1: Alternatives.

+The current method I use is this: https://github.com/pfalcon/esp-open-sdk You can skip Step 1 if you use this.
+It also contains a superior libc, so I highly recommend it.

 The methods outlined in this document are an older method of installing everything.
 You can check out this site here: https://github.com/esp8266/esp8266-wiki/wiki/Toolchain to see if anything jives more easily with your setup.

 #STEP 1: Getting GCC and tools
   Get and build a copy of the xtensa build toolchain here: